mcohen01/node-quickbooks/README.md

 <a name="reportProfitAndLossDetail" />
 #### reportProfitAndLossDetail(options, callback)

-Retrieves the ProfitAndLossDetail Report from Quickbooks
+Retrieves the ProfitAndLossDetail Report from QuickBooks

 __Arguments__